 Recent failures of European financial institutions in combatting money laundering have increased the pressure on supervisory authorities.
-There is a need to strengthen the anti-money laundering (AML) supervision, as well as the expectations on financial institutions themselves to enhance their ability to manage those risks – starting from better risk understanding, appropriate governance to effective and comprehensive control processes.
+There is a need to strengthen anti-money laundering (AML) supervision, as well as the expectations on financial institutions themselves to enhance their ability to manage risks – starting from better risk understanding, appropriate governance to effective and comprehensive control processes.

 Understand the regulatory and institutional framework for AML/CFT

 Develop a better understanding of risks and AML risks management